Acid Reflux In Babies – Purging of Stomach Contents

 • Breathing problems or pneumonia

-• Burp very often during feedings
+• Burp your baby frequently during feedings

 Share: